marceluxvk/vagrant-k8s-ha/examples/example1-nodeid/README.md

 The hostname is: example1-deployment-995804533-7cpjc

 ```
-You can see that the request are been balanced through all nodes and instances of services we have.
+You can see that the request are being balanced through all nodes and instances of services we have.